Robust preparation of ground state phases under noisy imaginary time evolution: Results

 The SSB of the weak $\mathbb Z_2$ symmetry generated by $U\otimes U$ leads to the ordered phase in the steady state of the noisy ITE.
 Since the noise-induced term \eqref{eq:H_12_X} does not break the weak symmetry (in fact, by itself it even preserves the strong symmetry), we expect the ground state order and phase transition of the Ising chain \eqref{eq:TFIM} to persist in the steady state of the noisy ITE, as long as the noise is not too strong and the Trotter error is not too large.
 Furthermore, since the relevant symmetry of the noisy problem is the same as that of the noiseless one, we expect its universality class to be the same as in the noiseless case (where the transition is in the 2D Ising universality class).
 The location of the critical point, on the other hand, is nonuniversal and expected to shift in the presence of noise.

 To showcase the above statements, we numerically investigate~\cite{ite_noise_code_data} the symmetry breaking order-disorder transition in the steady state of the noisy ITE by computing the ground state of the spin ladder Hamiltonian \eqref{eq:H_eff_X_general}-\eqref{eq:H_12_X} using the DMRG \cite{White1992dmrg,White1993dmrg,Schollwock2005_dmrgRMP} and then calculating the expectation values of observables in the steady state via Eq.~\eqref{eq:obs_general}.
+Numerical details of the DMRG calculations are presented in Appendix~\ref{sec:dmrg_details}.
 To identify the location of the transition as precisely as possible, we calculate the Binder cumulant~\cite{Binder1981FiniteSS, Binder1981CriticalPF},

 where $m$ is the order parameter, which for the case of the $L$-site ferromagnetic Ising chain is the average magnetization $m=\sum_i\sigma_i^z/L$.
 The Binder cumulant \eqref{eq:binder_cumulant} exhibits scale invariance at the critical point $g=g_c$ \cite{sandvik2010}, whereas near the critical point it is expected to scale with the system size as $U_4(g,L)=f[(g-g_c)L^{1/\nu}]$, which allows one to extract the correlation length critical exponent $\nu$.